Test Center for GRE

 GRE Test Centers and Dates

-- Different Test Versions - Depending on the facilities available at your GRE test center or location, the test version may vary.
+- Different Test Versions - Depending on the facilities available at your test location, the test version may vary.
 You may check the test version available at your preferred location online (http://www.ets.org/bin/getprogram.cgi?test=gre).

 - Test Registration at Different Locations - For most test locations or centers, you may register online using your My GRE Account (https://mygre.ets.org/greweb/login/login.jsp?WT.ac=gre_revised_r_btn).
-Depending on the version of the test, you may also register over phone, by mail, or by fax (for outside US test centers).
+Depending on the version of the test, you may also register over phone, by mail or by fax (for outside US test centers).
 However, you cannot register online for test centers in Nigeria.
-In Mainland China, Hong Kong, Taiwan, and Korea test centers, you cannot register for your GRE revised General Test over phone, by mail, or by fax.
+In Mainland China, Hong Kong, Taiwan and Korea test centers, you cannot register for your revised General Test over phone, by mail or by fax.
 You can only avail online registration option for these test locations.

-- Test Dates at Different Locations - Different locations offer different test dates for the GRE revised General Test.
-Lists of test dates for US-based and outside-US GRE test centers, for both the versions of the test are available online (http://www.ets.org/gre/revised_general/register/centers_dates/).
-You may note that not all GRE test centers are open on all the days of the year.
+- Test Dates at Different Locations - Different locations offer different dates for the revised General Test.
+Lists of test dates for US-based and outside-US test centers, for both the versions of the test are available online (http://www.ets.org/gre/revised_general/register/centers_dates/).
+You may note that not all the centers are open on all the days of the year.

 - Different Testing Deadlines - For the paper-based version of the test, the testing deadlines may vary depending up on the test locations.
 For example, for the Feb 11, 2012 test date, the regular registration deadline was Jan 06, 2012 in US and Puerto Rico locations, while it was December 30, 2011 for all other locations.